Betsy

 But Montgomery is hardly Robinson Crusoe within RV and the sport with his views on Weir.

-According to Clark, Montgomery said in his personal view, Weir shouldn’t to return.
+According to Clark, Montgomery said in his personal view, Weir shouldn’t be allowed to return.

 Betsy has previously noted that the return of Weir has been discussed at high-levels within RV, including by the board, with many previously have been of the belief Weir should never train again.